Skip to main content

 Infectious Diseases Programs

-We have specialized clinics for international adoptions, travel medicine, and immunocompromising conditions.
+We have specialized clinics for international adoption medical evaluation, travel medicine, and penicillin allergy testing.
 Our Antimicrobial Stewardship Program is one of the first pediatric programs in the country.
-We are the site for the IMPAACT and NVSN studies.

 Outpatient management and inpatient diagnostic evaluation and management is available at Children's Mercy Adele Hall Campus and Children's Mercy Hospital Kansas.
 This includes consultation service for both primary infectious diseases and immunocompromised host consultation services.

-For questions regarding vaccinations, outbreaks and alerts, infection control, diagnostic testing and laboratory interpretation please call (816) 234-3061.
+Health care providers with questions regarding vaccinations, outbreaks and alerts, infection control, diagnostic testing and laboratory interpretation can call (800) G0-MERCY and ask for consultation with an infectious diseases doctor.

 Clinical Services